-The designated safeguarding officer will notify relevant agencies of any serious accident or injury to, or the death of, a pupil in the Early Years Foundation Stage while in the school's care.
+The designated safeguarding officer will notify relevant agencies of any serious accident or injury to, or the death of, a pupil while in the school's care.

 19. Training

 Our staff are provided with health and safety training as part of their induction process.